es1o/k8s-rabbit-pod-autoscaler/README.md

 ### Requirements

-- The virtual host in RabbitMQ for queues has to be `/`.
 - Namespace(s), deployment(s) or queue(s) defined in `AUTOSCALING` env var can't have `|` or `;` symbols in name(s).

 ### Env vars